 Interestingly enough, Freyr was also associated with the elves, since his residence pertained to Alfheim, the homeland of the elves.
 In that regard, some scholars have hypothesized that Freyr was possibly even regarded as the king of elves with immense riches – although such conjecture is not well established in the Norse lore and actual historical sources.
 Moreover, Freyr also boasted his ship, Skíðblaðnir, which had the enviable capacity to always have a favorable wind, while also showcasing its ‘modular’ design that allowed the craft to be folded into a tiny package.

 12) Freya – The Goddess of Fate and Destiny

 Freya (Freyja in Old Norse, meaning ‘Lady’), though initially belonging to the Vanir tribe of Norse gods (like his twin brother Freyr), was also as a loyal and honorary member of the Æsir, after the conclusion of their tribal war.
 Epitomizing the aspects of love, beauty, and even opulent objects, the goddess was often represented as the seeker of pleasure and the unknown.
 Focusing on the latter, Freya embodied the völva (or anglicized vala), the female seer of the Norse religion who had the ability to tinker with the seidr – magic pertaining to destiny and its ‘weaving’.

 In essence, Freya had the ability to alter and manipulate one’s desire and fortune – and thus was often associated with the undiscernable attitudes of cats.
-Freya was also regarded among the Norse goddesses as the ruler of afterlife realm Folkvang, which allowed her to choose half of the warriors who were slain in battle (the other half were guided by the Valkyries to Valhalla – see the Bragi entry).
+Freya was also regarded among the Norse goddesses as the ruler of the afterlife realm Folkvang, which allowed her to choose half of the warriors who were slain in battle (the other half were guided by the Valkyries to Valhalla – see the Bragi entry).
 All of these characteristics of a potent völva mirrors the historical scenario of the Germanic pantheon, especially during the Völkerwanderung or ‘Migration Period’ – circa 400-800 AD.
 In that regard, these tribal societies tended to favor two gods at the head of their pantheon symbolizing the chieftain warrior (who would lead them into battles and plunders) and his wife the prophetess (who would outline the future outcome of such military encounters by her magic).